cblevins/us-post-offices/README.md

 #### Files in `output` folder:

-- **`us-post-offices.csv`:** The main tabular dataset generated from geocoding Helbock's data using the GNIS database. *Note: this file contains many records with missing geographical coordinates.
-See below and the [US Post Offices Data Biography](https://cblevins.github.io/us-post-offices/data-biography) before using this data.*
-- **`us-post-offices-random-coords.csv`**: Alternative dataset to `us-post-offices.csv` containing semi-random coordinates assigned to any post offices that were not successfully geolocated using the GNIS database. *Note: See below and the [US Post Offices Data Biography](https://cblevins.github.io/us-post-offices/data-biography) for more details before using this data.*
 - `fulldata_[somedate].csv`: Any files with this naming convention were generated during the geocoding process to serve as a temporary holding file before generating the final dataset.
 - `matched_[somedate].csv`: Any files with this naming convention were generated during the geocoding process to serve as a temporary holding file for successfully geolocated post offices before generating the final dataset.